No. 2 Louisville women wait out late delay, beat Clemson

 A subsequent Atlantic Coast Conference statement attributed the delay “as a result of a player undergoing further testing.”

+Louisville coach Jeff Walz said one of his players reported virus symptoms.
+She was tested and came back negative in the morning.

+Later, Walz was told that players who hadn’t previously had the virus needed to be tested, and that led to the delay.
+He worked with Clemson coach Amanda Butler and Tigers officials to move the start of the game back two hours.

-Louisville began the game with just seven players available, with regular starters Olivia Cochran and Elizabeth Balogun not among them.
-They came out during the first quarter and the Cardinals eventually had 11 of its 12 players ready.
+As a result, Louisville began the game with just seven players available, and regular starters Olivia Cochran and Elizabeth Balogun were not among them.
+They came out during the first quarter, and the Cardinals eventually had 11 of its 12 players ready.

+Walz said he had those four players warming up and stretching in the Yum Center’s auxiliary gym as the players awaited their results, but he did not know if they would be able to play until they reached the bench.

+Louisville, which went 23 days between games last month because of COVID-19 issues within the team, had originally been scheduled to visit Florida State on Sunday, but that game was scrubbed a week ago because the Seminoles are under virus protocols.

 The Tigers (8-4, 3-4) were led by Hannah Hank’s 11 points.
 Clemson made only one of his 20 shots in the fourth quarter.